kubernetes/website/content/en/blog/_posts/2023-12-13-kubernetes-1.29.md

 ### KMS v2 encryption at rest generally available ([SIG Auth](https://github.com/kubernetes/community/tree/master/sig-auth)) {#kms-v2-api-encryption}

 One of the first things to consider when securing a Kubernetes cluster is encrypting persisted API data at rest.
 KMS provides an interface for a provider to utilize a key stored in an external key service to perform this encryption.
-With the new release of Kubernetes, KMS v2 has become a stable feature bringing numerous improvements in performance, key rotation, health check & status, and observability.
-These enhancements enable users with a reliable solution to encrypt all resources in their Kubernetes clusters.
-[KEP-3299](https://kep.k8s.io/3299)
+With the Kubernetes v1.29, KMS v2 has become a stable feature bringing numerous improvements in performance, key rotation, health check & status, and observability.
+These enhancements provide users with a reliable solution to encrypt all resources in their Kubernetes clusters.
+You can read more about this in [KEP-3299](https://kep.k8s.io/3299).

 For Kubernetes v1.29, [encryption at rest for API data](/docs/tasks/administer-cluster/encrypt-data/) can integrate with an external _key management service_ (KMS).
 Available since Kubernetes v1.13,